North Africa: The next big air conditioner market

-According to Avishrant Mani, Senior Research Analyst, Research and Consulting, 6Wresearch, "Egypt would remain as the leading revenue generating country in North Africa region attributed to growing investments through Public-Private Partnership business model and presence of larger base in the market.
+According to Avishrant Mani, Senior Research Analyst, Research and Consulting, 6Wresearch, "Egypt would remain as the leading revenue generating country in North Africa region attributed to growing investments through Public-Private Partnership business model and presence of a larger base in the market.
 Though, the country would lead but is anticipated to remain flat throughout the forecast period.

 While, Libya air conditioner market has declined drastically owing to ongoing civil unrest in the country and halt in major construction activities," Avishrant further added.

 According to Sathi Paul, Research Analyst, Research and Consulting, 6Wresearch, "In 2015, split air conditioner market has dominated the overall air conditioner market.
-VRF segment is expected to register growth in the coming years due to growth of hospitality, transportation, and retail end users.
+VRF segment is expected to register growth in the coming years due to the growth of hospitality, transportation, and retail end users.

 Amongst all end-users, residential and commercial & retail are the leading revenue contributing end users in almost all North African countries.
 In Morocco and Tunisia, demand for air conditioners would increase in the hospitality sector on the back of the construction of new hotels.